SSO Mappings

 Updating user roles

-To apply new role assignments from SAML configuration:
+To apply new role assignments from the SAML configuration:

-- Have the user log in again through corporate login
+- Ask the user to log in again through the corporate login.

-- New roles will be assigned based on current SAML configuration
+- New roles will be assigned based on the current SAML configuration.

 Limitations